EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 This matches what we saw when we looked at the output of `val_history`.

-Since we have access to tidymodels' full capacity for model evaluation, we can also compute confusion matrices and ROC curves.
+Since we have access to tidymodels' full capacity for model evaluation, we can also compute confusion matrices\index{matrix!confusion} and ROC curves.
 The heatmap in Figure \@ref(fig:dnnheatmap) shows that there isn't any dramatic bias in how the model performs for the two classes, success and failure for the crowdfunding campaigns.
 The model certainly isn't perfect; its accuracy is a little over 80%, but at least it is more or less evenly good at predicting both classes.